openebs-archive/openebs-docs/docs/ugndm.md

     exclude: "loop,/dev/fd0,/dev/sr0,/dev/ram,/dev/dm-,/dev/md"
 ```

 It is also possible to customize by adding more disk types associated with your nodes.
 For example, used disks, unwanted disks and so on.

-This change must be done in the 'openebs-operator.yaml' file that you have downloaded before OpenEBS installation.
+This change must be done in the `openebs-operator.yaml` file that you have downloaded before OpenEBS installation.
+If the change is performed after the OpenEBS installation, then user must restart corresponding NDM DaemonSet pods to update the NDM configuration.

 ```
 filterconfigs: